Rumpunzel/rpg-thingy/characters/talents/fight.md

 ### Battle Master

-You may act twice during Fight conflicts.
+You may act twice during Fight gauntlets.

 ### Riposte